istio/istio.io/content/en/docs/tasks/security/authentication/authn-policy/index.md

 sleep.legacy to httpbin.legacy: 200
 {{< /text >}}

-You should also verify that there is no peer authentication policy in the system, which you can do as follows:
+Verify there is no peer authentication policy in the system with the following command:

 {{< text bash >}}
 $ kubectl get peerauthentication --all-namespaces